crowja/stringer/README.md

 this process would be repeated millions of times.
 It's straightforward to create a NULL-terminated list of strings, but, for me, it got a little tricky minimizing new mallocs and keeping track of allocated memory.
-Stringer has an internal buffer for storing strings
+Stringer has an internal buffer for storing strings like this

      d o g \0 c a t \0 m o u s e \0 ...
      ^        ^        ^            ^